major macro economic indicators

 |GDP growth (%)||3.8||3.8||3.7||3.5|

 |Public debt (% GDP)||64.3||66.2||68.6||69.4|

 (e): Estimate. (f): Forecast. *Fiscal year from 1st July - 30th June.
 2019 data: FY19/20.

 - Robust banking system

-- Commercial and economic dependence on Europe (tourism, construction)
+- Commercially and economically dependent on Europe and Asia (tourism, construction)

 Robust growth despite the slowdown in external demand